Oracle Intelligent Advisor: Applications and Academic Interest

-Dr Jason Sender of Rule Analytics Ltd produced a paper entitled "The Application of Design Patterns to Oracle Policy Automation" extracts of which are presented on this Intelligent Advisor Community website.
+Dr. Jason Sender of Rule Analytics Ltd. produced a paper entitled "The Application of Design Patterns to Oracle Policy Automation" extracts of which are presented on this Intelligent Advisor Community website.

-Acquisition and product name changes
+Acquisition and Product Name Changes

-RuleBurst acquired the assets of Haley Systems in November 2007.
+RuleBurst acquired the assets of HaleySystems in November 2007.

-At the time, RuleBurst and Haley were both marketing "natural language business rules" software and were considered competitors.
+At that time, RuleBurst and Haley were both marketing "natural language business rules" software and were considered competitors.
 Prior to being acquired, Haley Systems had licensed its HaleyAuthority rules product to Siebel Systems.
-HaleyAuthority was made available in Siebel 8.0 with the integration going under the name "Siebel Business Rules".
+Haley Authority was made available in Siebel 8.0 with the integration going under the name "Siebel Business Rules".
 When Oracle acquired RuleBurst, Oracle standardized naming across the entire platform, first as Oracle Policy Automation, then with Oracle Intelligent Advisor representing the overall family comprising desktop tools, server components and integration capabilities starting in December 2019.